diogoaurelio/schedoscopeWiki/Starting-Schedoscope.md

 # Launching as a Daemon

-The Schedoscope web service can also be started as a daemon.
-For this purpose, Schedoscope features an [Apache Commons Daemon](http://commons.apache.org/proper/commons-daemon/) which allows .
+The Schedoscope web service can also be started as a daemon using [jsvc](http://commons.apache.org/proper/commons-daemon/jsvc.html) and [Apache Commons Daemon](http://commons.apache.org/proper/commons-daemon/).